-A buffet lunch will be provided at the ECTC and a hog-roast at the evening “A Celebration of Life” party.
+A buffet lunch will be provided at the ECTC and a hog-roast (veggie option available) at the evening “A Celebration of Life” party.

 For survivors there will be no cost, but for others there will be a charge for the evening event.
-Tickets are now available on the “A Celebration of Life” party page.
+The party is open to all and tickets must be purchased separately to the survivor registration and are now available on the “A Celebration of Life” party page.

 See this link or the following image for directions on how to get to the ECTC

 Note on entry to the hospital campus you take the first exit left at the roundabout just before the multi story car park.

 There will be limited free parking next to the ECTC and you can also use the paid for car parks on campus.